This Single Patent May Deliver A Huge Blow To A Dozen Startup Companies

 About 95% of Apple hardware patents become part of future Apple products.
 About 75% of Apple software patents become a part of future Apple products.
 These are very high odds Apple will apply many of the embodiments presented in this landmark patent application.

-This is a very deep read and I cannot cover all of the really large implications it presents to the companies I mentioned above specifically.
-There are also some very non obvious directions that Apple has presented here.
-At this point I cannot go into the details but will cover this in future postings.
-I do suggest that anyone interested read my thesis why on July19th, 2013 Apple acquired Locationary the largest collection of location experts in the world.
+This is a very deep read and I cannot cover all of the large implications it presents to the companies I mentioned above.
+There are also some unclear directions that Apple has presented. which I will cover in future postings.
+I do suggest that anyone interested read my thesis why on July 19, 2013, Apple acquired Locationary, the largest collection of location experts in the world.
 Furthermore, anyone who has products in the payments space or is hoping to present products in the payments space should consider consulting experts with empirical praxis about how Apple retail payments will work.
 It is abundantly clear that this patent application will directly affect any restaurant POS system and payment system..

 SYSTEMS AND METHODS FOR PROCESSING ORDERS AND RESERVATIONS USING AN ELECTRONIC DEVICE